WeebNetsu/nclientv3/README.md

   - `theme/` - App theme setup
   - `utils/` - Global scope functions
   - `views/` - All pages on the app
+    - `widgets/` - Widgets that were designed to only work with this view
   - `widgets/` - Global scope widgets

 ### Resources